Your Best 'Why I Got Kicked Out Of The Bar' Stories: Part One | Onward State

 Bar: Adam’s Apple

 “I had a jacket on with no shirt underneath it.
-I unzipped the jacket, pulled the top up towards my head and started running around the Adam’s Apple flapping my arms and yelling ‘I’m a bat’ the weekend of PSU-Norte Dame.”
+I unzipped the jacket, pulled the top up towards my head and started running around the Adam’s Apple flapping my arms and yelling ‘I’m a bat’ the weekend of PSU-Notre Dame.”

 This one speaks for itself.